peterolson/dong-chinese-blog/_posts/2019-05-10-insights-into-chinese-history-from-characters.md

 Make sure you don't confuse them.
 Good luck! :)
 Fortunately, many of them are not in common daily use anymore, except for 成 (complete; succeed) and 或 (or; maybe).

+## References

+The sources for the information on this page are the [Multi-function Chinese Character Database](http://humanum.arts.cuhk.edu.hk/Lexis/lexi-mf/) provided by the Chinese University of Hong Kong, and the [historical character image database](https://hanziyuan.net) created by Richard Sears.